smish-hash/Edusera/README.md

 <b> Concepts & Functionality used : </b>

 The application uses Modern Android Development at its core and uses architecture patterns to work efficiently.
+With over 39 jetpack libraries used, the major ones include -
+- Material Components : To create beautiful, smooth and interactive user interface.
 - MVVM : Handles all the background tasks, navigation, and lifecycle management.
 - Room : Data from the internet is stored in a room database making data persistent.
 - Retrofit : Retrofit handles all the api calls and is responsible for getting data from the internet.